Scam Checker for Websites, Emails, Texts, and Online Offers

 The tool looks at a website URL in different ways when you type it in:

-• Are common scam keywords being used to target him?
+• Are common scam keywords present in the URL?

 • There are many signs of trust.

-The scale gives you a risk score that makes things clear when you add all of these things together.
+The scale gives you a risk score that makes things clear when you add them all together.

 General Online Safety